 - Dual diagnosis assessment and treatment, which significantly increases your ability to overcome substance abuse

-- Intensive outpatient treatments to ensure counselors meet your needs
+- Intensive outpatient program to ensure counselors meet your needs

 A Word on Accountability